China landscape

 Official Import Rules

 China has strict and recently updated pet import rules.
 Only ONE cat or dog per person.
-Requirements: ISO microchip, rabies vaccination (at least 30 days old, administered at least 30 days before arrival), and a rabies titer test (≥0.5 IU/ml) from an approved laboratory.
-The health certificate must be issued by a USDA-accredited veterinarian within 14 days of arrival and electronically endorsed by USDA-APHIS via the VEHCS system.
-Cats arriving from designated rabies-free countries/regions may be exempt from the titer test.
+Core requirements: ISO microchip, rabies vaccination (at least 30 days old, administered at least 30 days before arrival), and a health certificate issued by a USDA-accredited veterinarian within 14 days of arrival, electronically endorsed by USDA-APHIS via the VEHCS system.

 Since May 2019, cats with valid titer tests are exempt from quarantine.
-Without a titer test, 30-day quarantine applies.
-Pets meeting all requirements (microchip, two rabies vaccinations, valid titer test, health certificate) may enter through ANY port without quarantine.
+Without a titer test (where one is required), 30-day quarantine applies.
+Pets meeting all requirements may enter through ANY port without quarantine.
 Only pets that do NOT meet all requirements must enter through designated quarantine-equipped ports.

 Medical Roadmap